IntermediateAsset/spec/README.md

 Asset Exchange will use (.ae) for default file extension.
 The name "Asset Exchange" may be changed until the spec is completed.
 The file will be binary not JSON/XML.
 This will make loading stage faster.

+# Shader System

+It will use Universal Shader Language (https://github.com/UniversalShading/spec) for shaders.

 # Binary Format

 File must start with start MAGIC number: `AE0F`.